 National Sticky Bun Day on February 21st recognizes a delicious pastry that comes rolled up and dripping with a sweet, sugary topping.
+They’re perfect with a hot cup of coffee in the morning or as an after-dinner sweet!

 Known as “schnecken” meaning snail, the sticky bun is rolled into a sweet spiral resembling its German name.
 Still considered to be a Pennsylvania specialty, many believed the sticky bun’s origin in the United States began in the 19th century.
 German settlers brought their baking traditions with them when they began settling in and around Philadelphia.